Skip To Content

 It is important to ensure that the same terrain model used for extracting the ground control is used to generate the ortho photos.
 This does not apply if a DEM will be generated from the adjusted images.

-Screenshot showing the images that have been linked in the GCP user interface
+Images that have been linked in the GCP

-It’s recommended to view the location of each GCP link to ensure accuracy—each link may be edited if necessary.
+It’s recommended that you view the location of each GCP link to ensure accuracy—each link may be edited if necessary.

-The number of control points required depends on the accuracy required and the density of the tie points that were collected, which is affected by the quality of the imagery, image content, and overlap between frames.
-In traditional photogrammetric projects, ground control would be placed approximately every four frames.
+The number of control points needed depends on the accuracy required and the density of the tie points that were collected, which is affected by the quality of the imagery, image content, and overlap between frames.
+In traditional photogrammetric projects, ground control would be placed approximately every four frames along strip images.
 It is especially important to have control at the extremities of a project, since this is where errors will quickly extrapolate.
-In many cases it may be helpful to add the ground control in an iterative manner.
-First, add a few ground control points, then do the block adjustment.
-This should improve the accuracy of the block and make it easier to find additional control points.
+In many cases, it may be helpful to add the ground control in an iterative manner.
+First, add a few ground control points, and then do the block adjustment.
+This should improve the accuracy of the block and allow you to find additional control points.
 Ground controls must be determined and measured in overlapping areas of the block being processed.

 Note:

-Currently, the GCP Manager has option to define points to be used for Control or as Check points.
-If you want to use some control only as Horizontal control, then set the Z accuracy to Zero.
-This will not control adjustments to Z values, and will only report residuals in XY.
-The same may be done for vertical control by setting XY accuracy to Zero.
+Currently, the GCP Manager allows you to define points to be used for control or as check points.
+If you want to use some control only as Horizontal control, set the z-accuracy to zero.
+This will not apply adjustments to z-values and will only report residuals in x,y.
+The same may be done for vertical control by setting x,y accuracy to zero.

 Note that control points are used to control the block adjustment process.
 Although the processing report will show residual errors for the calculated locations of these points, this does not equate to the overall accuracy of the final product.